Gilcity/model-context-protocol/README.md

 Part 1:
-Writing a Python program that opens Yahoo Fiance automatically, searches for the highest grossing stock for today, and returns the ticker and price for the stock.
-The program will print a clear, final result with the stock, price, and sucess message.
+Writing a Python program that opens Yahoo Fiance automatically, searches for the highest grossing stock for today, and returns the ticker for the stock.
+The program prints "Success!
+Highest gainer ticker: [stock]"
 Includes proper error handlings in order to make sure Playwright will not timeout.

 Part 2: